simoncozens/fonts-and-layout/unicode.md

 |-------|--------|--------|--------|--------|

 > There's only one slight complication: whether the bytes should appear in the order `00 01 F3 85` or in reverse order `85 F3 01 00`.
 By default UTF-32 stores data "big-end first" (`00 01 F3 85`) but some systems prefer to put the "little-end" first.
 They let you know that they're doing this by encoding a special character (ZERO WIDTH NO BREAKING SPACE) at the start of the file.
 How this character is encoded tells you how the rest of the file is laid out.
-When ZWNBS is used in this way, it's called a BOM - Byte Order Mark.
+When ZWNBS is used in this way, it's called a BOM - Byte Order Mark - and is not interpreted as the first character of a document.

 UTF-32 is a very simple and transparent encoding - four bytes is one character, always, and one character is always four bytes - so it's often used as a way of processing Unicode data inside of a program.
 Many programming languages already allow you to read and write numbers that are four bytes long, so representing Unicode code points as numbers isn't a problem.
 (A "wide character", in languages such as C or Python, is a 32-bit wide data type, ideal for processing UTF-32 data.)
 But UTF-32 is not very efficient.
 The first byte is always going to be zero, and the top seven bits of the second byte are going to be zero too.
 So UTF-32 is not often used as an on-disk storage format: we don't like the idea of spending nearly 50% of our disk space on bytes that are guaranteed to be empty.

 So can we find a compromise where we use fewer bytes but still represent the majority of characters we're likely to use, in a relatively straightforward way?
-UTF-16
+UTF-16 uses a group of 16 bits (2 bytes) instead of 32, on the basis that the first two bytes of UTF-32 are almost always unused.
+UTF-32 simply drops them, using two bytes to represent the Unicode characters from 0 to 65535, the characters within the Basic Multilingual Plane.
+This worked fine for the majority of characters that people were likely to use.
+(At least, before emoji inflicted themselves upon the world.)
+If you want to encode the Thai letter *to pa-tak* (ฏ) which lives at code point 3599 in the Unicode standard, we write 3599 in binary: `0000111000001111` and get two bytes `0E 0F`.

+But what if, as in the case of FATHER CHRISTMAS, we want to access code points above 65535?
+This is where the compromise comes in: to make it easy and efficient to represent characters in the BMP, UTF-16 gives up the ability to easily and efficiently represent characters outside.
+Instead, it uses a mechanism called *surrogate pairs* to encode a character from the supplementary planes.
+A surrogate pair is a 2-byte sequence that looks like it ought to be a valid Unicode character, but is actually from a reserved range which represents a move to another plane.
+So  UTF-16 uses 16 bits for a character inside the BMP, but two 16 bit sequences for those outside; in other words, UTF-16 is *generally* a fixed-width encoding, but in certain circumstances a character can be either two or four bytes.

+Surrogate pairs work like this:

+* First, subtract `0x010000` from the code point you want to encode.
+Now you have a 20 bit number.

+* Split the 20 bit number into two 10 bit numbers.
+Add `0xD800` to the first, to give a number in the range `0xD800..0xDBFF`.
+Add `0xDC00` to the second, to give a number in the range `0xDC00..0xDFFF`.
+These are your two 16-bit code blocks.

+So for FATHER CHRISTMAS, we start with codepoint 127877, which in hexadecimal is `0x1F385`.

+* Take away `0x010000` to get `F385`, or `00001111001110000101`.

+* Split this into `0000111100 1110000101` or `03C 385`.

+* `0xD800` + `0x03C` = `D83C`

+* `0xDC00` + `0x385` = `DF85`.

+So FATHER CHRISTMAS in UTF-16 is `D8 3C DF 85`.

+> Because most characters in use are in the BMP, and because the surrogate pairs *could* be interpreted as Unicode code points, some software may not bother to interpret surrogate pair processing.
+I suppose we should be grateful that emoji has forced programmers to be more aware of supplemental planes.

+But UTF-16 still uses two bytes for ASCII and Western European Latin, which sadly are the only characters that any programmers actually care about.
+UTF-8 takes the trade-off introduced by UTF-16 a little further: characters in the ASCII set are represented as one bytes, just as they were originally in ASCII, while code points above 127 are represented using a variable number of bytes: codepoints from `0x80` to `0x7FF` are two bytes, from `0x800` to 0xffff` are three bytes, and higher characters are four bytes.

 ## Character properties